 See also the TINT function.

-BBC BASIC for Windows writes text to the text viewport and graphics to the graphics viewport.
+BBC BASIC writes text to the text viewport and graphics to the graphics viewport.
 The text and graphics viewports can overlap.
 By default, the text and graphics viewports are the full size of BASIC's output window, but their size and position may be changed.

 The text and graphics viewports may be restored to their default state with the VDU 26 command (but see the important note there).